MajorGiT89/Reproducibility/README.md

   - Remember to change your working directory to wherever you stored your files
 3. Run the R code

 ### *OR*

 Use the button at the bottom of this document to open the Repo on a virtual machine using Binder

 ONCE BINDER IS OPEN PRESS THE R STUDIO BUTTON (under NOTEBOOK heading) AND THEN SELECT "Analysis.R" under files

 This will allow you to run the entire code and generate figures without needing to download anything

+You can also open the 'Analysis-Markdown-for-Repo-project' RMarkdown file and press knit to generate the pdf document

+### *OR*

+Download and open the html file labelled 'Analysis-Markdown-for-Repo-project' to get a summary of the code used to generate the figures as well as the figures themselves

 ### If you want more insight into the variables and the original data base structutre consult the "ReadMe2_DataRundown" text file